 Students can expect to receive their iPad package during orientation throughout the summer.
 Ohio State will retain ownership of the technology suite until the time of a student’s graduation when ownership is passed on to the student.
 For more information about the Digital Flagship University, visit go.osu.edu/digitalflagship.

 About Ohio State University

-Founded in 1870, the college began with a focus on training students in agricultural and mechanical disciplines but it developed into a comprehensive university under the direction of Governor (later, President) Rutherford B. Hayes, and in 1878 the Ohio General Assembly passed a law changing the name to “The Ohio State University.”
-It has since grown into the third-largest university campus in the United States.
+Founded in 1870, the college began with a focus on training students in agricultural and mechanical disciplines but it developed into a comprehensive university under the direction of Governor (later, President) Rutherford B. Hayes.
+In 1878, the Ohio General Assembly changed the name to “The Ohio State University,” and it has since grown into the third-largest university campus in the United States.
 Along with its main campus in Columbus, Ohio State also operates regional campuses in Lima, Mansfield, Marion, Newark, and Wooster.
 Ohio State is a participant in the Big Ten Academic Alliance and the Big Ten Conference in most sports.